RachWalm/spelling-game/README.md

 - [GitHub](https://github.com/) was used to host the website.
 - [pythontutor](https://pythontutor.com/render.html#mode=edit) for when my functions were acting unexpectedly and to identify where certain array indexes were.

+### Web resources

+- Chrome-DevTools were extremely useful for trying out different code without affecting my core code and particularly when working on responsiveness.

+- Lighthouse was used to run the checks for performance and accessibility.

+- HTML-markdown-validator was used to validate the HTML.

+- CSS-validator was used to perform the CSS validation.

+- JS-validator was used to perform the JS validation

+The first image in the README.md was a screenshot from AmIResponsive.

+The pallet for the colors for the overall look of the website were generated using coolors

+Responsive testing was performed using Responsive viewer extension (only front page as other pages got into a loop)

 ## Acknowledgements

 My Mentor - Juliia Konn has been enthusiastic and provided encouragement and a great deal of information.